• Skip to primary navigation

 Ingredient Notes and Substitutions

-• You can make oat flour and brown rice flour by blending old-fashioned rolled oats or uncooked brown rice in a blender or food processor until it has a flour consistency.
+Need flour alternatives?
+You can make your own oat or brown rice flour by blending old-fashioned oats or uncooked brown rice in a food processor or blender until it reaches a flour-like consistency.

-• Do not substitute either flour with coconut flour.
-It absorbs too much moisture and the treats won’t hold together.
+Do not use coconut flour.
+It absorbs too much moisture and your dough won’t hold together.

 How to Make Salmon Dog Treats